grame-cncm/faustdoc/src/tutorials/julia.md

  # Compile the DSP, compute one block of audio and display the outputs
  julia> compileFaustString(code)

- # Compile the DSP, with aditionals compile arguments and display the outputs
+ # Compile the DSP, with additional compiler arguments and display the outputs
  julia> compileFaustString(code; argv=["-double", "-vec"])

  # Compile the DSP, with a larger block_size and display the outputs